-This was the name of two biblical men:
+This was the name of 2 biblical men.

-The youngest of Gideon's seventy sons.
-He escaped when the rest were put to death by the order of Abimelech (Judg.
-9:5).
-When “the citizens of Shechem and the whole house of Millo” were gathered together “by the plain of the pillar” (i.e., the stone set up by Joshua, 24:26; compare Gen. 35:4) “that was in Shechem, to make Abimelech king,” from one of the heights of Mount Gerizim he protested against their doing so in the earliest parable, that of the bramble-king.
+He escaped when the rest were put to death by the order of Abimelech (Judges 9:5).
+When “the citizens of Shechem and the whole house of Millo” were gathered together “by the plain of the pillar” (i.e., the stone set up by Joshua, 24:26; compare Genesis 35:4) “that was in Shechem, to make Abimelech king,” from one of the heights of Mount Gerizim he protested against their doing so in the earliest parable, that of the bramble-king.
 His words then spoken were prophetic.

 There came a recoil in the feelings of the people toward Abimelech, and then a terrible revenge, in which many were slain and the city of Shechem was destroyed by Abimelech (Judges 9:45).
 Having delivered his warning, Jotham fled to Beer from the vengeance of Abimelech (9:7-21).